MaciAC/dds-backend-exercise/README.md

 4. Get the full access token by logging in to the admin panel and going to `Settings > API Tokens` and select the Full access token, then copy the value of the Token field.
 This token should be included in all requests made to the API as a Bearer token in the Authorization header.
 You can check the Postman collection that we shared.

+Strapi is configured so only 'en' locale exists by default.
+For us to be able to insert data using more languages we need to add them manually.
+It can only be done through the Admin Panel.
+Go to `Settings > Internationalization > + Add new locale` and add Spanish ('es') for our case.

 Now we will use two scripts to insert some data into our database so we can test the API endpoints.

 5. Paste the token in the .env file under AUTH_TOKEN variable.